nick-roberson/fastapi-gen/README.md

 ### Regenerating Templated Files

-If you want to reload the templates for the frontend or backend, you can use the `reload-templates` command.
+If you want to reload the frontend templates, you can use the following command:

-Alembic Example:
 ```bash
 % poetry run python main.py app reload --frontend-only \
     --config example/alembic/restaurant.yaml \